HomeGuides › Dark Kitchens & Foodtech

 Position 15 as the profitability ceiling: the ranking math

-The monthly revenue difference at an average ticket of USD 12 is between USD 28,800 and USD 43,200 — without changing the menu or price.
-That is why position 15 is the minimum operational profitability ceiling: above it the model works; below it, fixed costs — rent, payroll, utilities — cannot be covered by digital order volume alone.
-The Masterestaurant method sets position ≤12 as the management target for at least 80% of days per month, tracked through daily ranking screenshots taken at 7:00 p.m.
-A menu with 40 active listings on delivery platforms is a visibility trap, not an advantage.
-Each low-volume item drags down the restaurant's average score because the algorithm weights each item's order history individually.
-The Masterestaurant operational rule is clear: keep active only items with at least 15 orders in the last 30 days.
-In practice this means running 8 to 14 core items and rotating 2 or 3 seasonal specials each month to maintain the content-update signal, which Rappi rewards with a visibility boost of 5 to 12 positions during the first 72 hours.
+The Masterestaurant method sets position ≤12 as the management target for at least 80% of days each month, verified with daily ranking screenshots taken at the same hour, 7:00 p.m.
+Forty active listings on a delivery platform sounds like variety; the algorithm reads it as a visibility trap.
+That's the paradox almost no owner solves well: more dishes should mean more customers, and in practice each low-volume item drags the average score down, because the algorithm weights every item's order history on its own.
+The Masterestaurant rule cuts straight through it: only items with at least 15 orders in the last 30 days stay active.
+In practice that means running 8 to 14 core items and rotating 2 or 3 seasonal specials a month, just enough to keep the content-update signal alive, which Rappi rewards with a 5-to-12-position visibility boost in the first 72 hours.

 Algorithm-optimized menu: fewer items, higher score

-A dark kitchen in Guadalajara cut from 35 active items to 11 and its average position climbed from 28 to 9 in 45 days — with the same total order volume, now concentrated in fewer items and delivered with better consistency. **Acceptance rate vs. rejection rate.** The Rappi and Uber Eats algorithms measure in real time what percentage of orders the restaurant accepts.
-An acceptance rate below 90% triggers a visibility penalty that can cost between 8 and 20 ranking positions.
-The difference between a restaurant that manually accepts and one with auto-accept active averages 12 to 15 positions in the first 30 days, according to data from dark kitchen operators in Bogotá and Mexico City I've worked with directly. **Declared prep time accuracy.** Platforms compare the time the restaurant declares against the real time measured by the courier.
-Sustained deviations of more than 5 minutes generate a low reliability score that the algorithm uses to push the restaurant down in the listing.
+A dark kitchen in Guadalajara cut from 35 active items to 11.
+Its average position climbed from 28 to 9 in 45 days, same total order volume, now concentrated in fewer dishes and run with tighter consistency. **Acceptance rate vs. rejection rate.** Rappi and Uber Eats track, in real time, what share of orders each restaurant accepts.
+Drop below 90% and the visibility penalty hits hard: 8 to 20 ranking positions lost.
+What's the gap between accepting by hand and running auto-accept?
+Twelve to fifteen positions on average over the first month, based on what I've measured across dark kitchen operations in Bogotá and Mexico City. **Declared prep time accuracy.** The courier logs the real time; the platform checks it against whatever the restaurant declared when it built the menu.
+Once the sustained deviation passes 5 minutes, the reliability score drops and the algorithm pushes the listing down.

 The 5 differences that define your algorithm position